ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

 3. Exercise the ability to identify the function of a circuit from general knowledge and applied analysis.
 4. Exercise the ability to build a circuit given a blueprint.
 5. Exercise the ability to design a circuit given a functional specification.
+6. Particular exercises:
+   1. Construct a resistor network of target resistance given a specific selection and numbers of resistors.

 #### Composition of Apply sections